Approximate quantum error correcting codes from conformal field theory

-Crucially, the scaling hypothesis allows us to infer the exponent $\nu$ for $p=O(1)$ from finite-order of perturbation theory performed at $p=o(1/n)$.
-Thus the error correctability condition $\nu>0$ holds at finite $p$ if and only if $\Delta>1/2$.
+Crucially, the scaling hypothesis allows us to infer the exponent $\nu$ for $p=O(1)$ from the finite-order perturbation theory performed at $p=o(1/n)$.
+Thus, the error correctability condition $\nu>0$ holds at finite $p$ if and only if $\Delta>1/2$.

-Expanding to higher orders of perturbation theory, we find that correctability requires that all the OPE between $L_i$ and itself only contains operators with scaling dimension larger than $1/2$, excluding the identity operator.
+Expanding to higher orders of perturbation theory, we find that correctability requires that all OPE between $L_i$ and itself contain operators with scaling dimension larger than $1/2$, excluding the identity operator.
 If the lowest operator with scaling dimension $\Delta_{\min}$ appears at fusion order $r$, then $\nu = (1-2\Delta_{\min})/r$.
 We provide a calculation to the second order and an argument for higher orders in the appendix.

 In order to verify our result, we numerically compute coherent information for both unflagged (Eq.~\eqref{eq:noise_unflagged}) and flagged (Eq.~\eqref{eq:noise_flageed}) dephasing noise.
-We remark that two noise models should have the same $\nu$ according to our argument, because they contain the same jump operators acting on the physical system.
+We remark that two noise models should have the same $\nu$ according to our argument, because they contain the same jump operators that act on the physical system.
 For the unflagged case, we are restricted to small system sizes due to exponentially growing simulation complexity.
-For the flagged case, we can access much larger system sizes by sampling over measurement trajectories, which is a trick first explored in Ref.~\cite{Bao_2020} and detailed in appendix.
+For the flagged case, we can access much larger system sizes by sampling over measurement trajectories, which is a trick first explored in Ref.~\cite{Bao_2020} and detailed in the appendix.

 \textit{Example: Ising CFT code.--} As an example, let us consider the Ising CFT realized by the transverse field Ising model $H = -\sum_{i} (\sigma^{[i]}_x \sigma^{[i]}_x + g \sigma^{[i]}_z)$ at $g=g_c=1$.
 It has three primary operators labelled by $I,\sigma,\varepsilon$ with scaling dimensions $\Delta_I = 0, \Delta_{\sigma}=1/8, \Delta_{\varepsilon} = 1$ \cite{BELAVIN1984333}.
 The code subspace can be minimally chosen to be spanned by the ground state $|I\rangle$ and the second excited state $|\varepsilon\rangle$.
 The three single-site Pauli operators $\sigma_{x},\sigma_{y},\sigma_{z}$ corresponds to $\sigma, \partial\sigma,\varepsilon$ in the CFT \cite{Zou_2020conformal}.
 We can read off the exponent $\nu$ for the $X$, and $Z$ dephasing $\nu_x = 1-2\Delta_{\sigma} = 0.75$ and $\nu_z = 1-2\Delta_{\varepsilon} = -1$.
 For $Y$ dephasing, we can use second order perturbation theory to show that $\nu_y = (1-2\Delta_{\varepsilon})/2 = -0.5$.
 The underlying reason is that the OPE $\partial\sigma\times \partial\sigma $ contains an operator $\varepsilon$ with $\Delta_{\varepsilon}<\Delta_{\partial\sigma}$, and further fusion does not produce a lower one than $\varepsilon$.
 Thus our theory predicts that the $Y$ and $Z$ dephasing have a finite threshold and $X$ dephasing has zero threshold.